EvoLib/evo-lib/docs/index.md

   <img src="https://raw.githubusercontent.com/EvoLib/evolib/main/assets/evolib_256.png" alt="EvoLib Logo" width="256"/>
 </p>

-**EvoLib** is a modular and extensible framework for implementing and analyzing evolutionary algorithms in Python.\
+**EvoLib** is a modular and extensible Python framework for designing, analyzing, and teaching evolutionary algorithms.
-It supports classical strategies such as (μ, λ) and (μ + λ) Evolution Strategies, Genetic Algorithms, and Neuroevolution – with a strong focus on clarity, modularity, and didactic value.
+It supports classical strategies such as (μ, λ) and (μ + λ), with configurable mutation, selection, and crossover operators, as well as neuroevolution.

 ---

-## 🚀 Key Features
+## Key Features

-- 🧬 **Configurable Evolution**: Define evolutionary strategies via simple YAML files.
+- **Configurable Evolution**: Define evolutionary strategies via simple YAML files.
-- 🧪 **Modular Design**: Easily swap mutation, selection, and crossover strategies.
+- **Modular Design**: Easily swap mutation, selection, and crossover strategies.
-- 📈 **Built-in Logging**: Fitness tracking and history recording out-of-the-box.
+- **Built-in Logging**: Fitness tracking and history recording out-of-the-box.
-- 🎓 **Educational Focus**: Clear, didactic examples and extensible code structure.
+- **Educational Focus**: Includes didactic examples and an extensible code structure.
-- 🤖 **Future-Ready**: Neuroevolution and neural representations coming soon.
+- **Neuroevolution**: Structured neural networks (`EvoNet`) and evolvable parameter vectors supported.
-- ✅ **Type-Checked**: With [mypy](https://mypy-lang.org/) and PEP8 compliance.
+- **Type-Checked**: With [mypy](https://mypy-lang.org/) and PEP8 compliance.

-### 🧠 Planned: Neural Networks & Neuroevolution

-Support for neural network-based individuals and neuroevolution strategies is currently in development.

-> ⚠️ **This project is in early development (alpha)**.
-Interfaces and structure may change.
+> ⚠️ **This project is in alpha stage.
+APIs and configuration structure may change.**

 ---